TyrfingMjolnir/FileMakerPoCMFA/README.md

 # Hypothesis
-It's possible to built 2FA with FileMaker as this PoC; however it will be desirable to verify the MFA throughout the login process; do to so will take 2 steps in amendment of FileMaker.
-And for FMI to create
+It's possible to build 2FA login procedure with FileMaker and an external mode of transport for this PoC; however it will be desirable to verify the MFA throughout the login process; to do so will take 2 steps in amendment of FileMaker.
+And for FMI to implement
 ```
-1) Uninterruptable login script
+1) A [x] checkbox for making login script uninterruptable
-2) Give the account an expiry field that will automatically delete or disable the account at a given point in time, as pr timestamp as an example.
+2) Give each account an expiry field that will automatically delete or disable the account
+   at a given point in time, as pr timestamp as an example.
 ```